 The number of men who are inactive has been rising over the last couple of years mainly due to a large increase in the number of men who were either long term sick or disabled.

 Of the regions within England, in the second quarter of 2017 Yorkshire and Humberside had the highest proportion of young people who were NEET (14.7%) and London had the lowest (9.0%).

-The proportion of 15-19 year-olds who are NEET in the UK is above the OECD average, but below average for 20-24 year olds.
+The proportion of 15-19 year-olds who are NEET in the UK is above the OECD average, but the UK proportion is below the OECD average for 20-24 year olds.